KhmerASR/KhmerASR.github.io/source/_posts/2015-06-13-khmer-phonemic-inventory.markdown

 | អ |  ្ឣ | ឣ៊ |   | ʔ |   |

 ### Dependent Vowels
-The pronounciation of a vowel, including the inherent vowel, is determinded by the series of the initial consonant or consonant cluster that it follows.
+The pronunciation of a vowel, including the inherent vowel, is determinded by the series of the initial consonant or consonant cluster that it follows.
 [2]

 | Letter | ɑ-series | Arpabet | ɔ-series | Arpabet |